 How the remedy works.
 When one person at a time, in a structured way, shares their story, several things happen.
 The feeling of “oh, so it’s just not me” presents itself.
 The structured format allows people to describe their disappointment, anger, and resentment without being dismissed.
 Rather, they are being met with empathy which defuses their strong emotions.
 In turn, that enables people to shift focus from the vivid turmoil of the horror stories of the inner reality to soberly examining the outer reality.
 Both the managers in these examples realised that the meltdowns in their teams were not a direct reflection on them as individuals and leaders, but rather a result of ingrained narratives.
 You can imagine the relief they felt.
 The team members, for their part, appreciated that their leaders had indeed had a difficult time battling these unspoken narratives.
 Slowly but surely, everyone involved was able to look one another in the eye with compassion.

 If you, whilst reading this, have been thinking that this is all rather obvious, please appreciate that we are talking about unconscious forces.
 Obviously, no one suggested “let’s create a sabotaging narrative, shall we?”
 Rather, these kinds of phenomena have lives of their own.

 So how did it turn out for the management teams?
 Well, they became much more productive, job satisfaction increased, and the manager of each team regained their strength and enthusiasm.

 This post talks about the past.
 Here you can read about how a distorted perception of the present severely affected a person’s leadership.
-The final third post on this theme talks about how a distorted perception of the future almost cost a person a desired job opportunity.
-If you don’t want to miss it, I suggest you scroll down to the footer of this page and subscribe.
+And here you can read about how a distorted perception of the future almost cost a person a desired job opportunity.

 Also, if you belong to a management team, you might be interested in downloading this guide for free: How to create a successful management team.